 At the American Center for Psychiatry and Neurology, we provide a wide range of services to children with developmental, psychiatric, and emotional conditions.
 These services are provided by our team of highly qualified Occupational Therapists, Speech and Language Therapists, Educational Psychologists, Special Educators, and Applied Behavioral Analysis (ABA) Therapists.

-Speech and Language Therapy services
+Comprehensive Speech and Language Evaluations

-Speech and Language Therapist:
+Speech and Language Intervention

 Medical and Developmental Conditions

 - Cleft Lip and Palate